 #BelieveInUs

 This December, Sparkles the Elf made a special journey from the North Pole to visit our youngest learners at every elementary school across Dorchester County!
 With her magical North Pole germs in tow, Sparkles showed students just how easily germs can spread from person to person.
 Through fun demonstrations and engaging conversations, she helped our students understand why handwashing is so important and how clean hands keep our whole community healthy.
-At DCPS, we’re proud to bring lessons #withJOY that keep our students safe and thriving!
+At DCPS, we’re proud to bring lessons #withJOY that keep our students safe and thriving! #BelieveInUs

 ‼️Reminder‼️